 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.
-Operational risk includes legal risks but not risks deriving from strategic decisions and reputational risks.

-In terms of Solvency II, the Company monitors this risk on a quarterly basis, using the method defined by the Standard formula, which is a function of premiums and reserves.
+In terms of Solvency II, the Company calculates this risk on a quarterly basis, using the method defined by the Standard formula, which is a function of premiums and reserves.
 The exposure does not suggest any particular critical issues in terms of the eligible basic capital requirement.